 6 November 2019

-This bill would require the Parole Board to take into account if a prisoner serving a sentence for unlawful killing or for taking or making an indecent image of a child fails to disclose information about the victim.
-If a prisoner does not disclose such information, the Parole Board would have to consider that failure when deciding whether to release them on parole.
-It changes how parole decisions are made without creating a new offence.
+The bill would require the Parole Board to take into account if a prisoner serving a sentence for unlawful killing or for taking or making an indecent image of a child fails to disclose information about the victim.
+When considering parole, the Board would have to treat that failure as something to weigh in its decision.
+The aim is to strengthen victims’ protection by making victim disclosure part of parole decisions.

 Generated 21 February 2026